What is a Portal?

 It’s difficult to predict the traffic that will hit a customer web portal.
 In a world where the app is hosted on-premises, it can be an expensive pain to throttle back when traffic levels are low and scale up when traffic levels are high.
 It takes skilled (i.e., highly paid) technical resources to support a secure, highly available web application.
 Luckily, our options for achieving scalability, security, and availability by hosting quality-tested web apps in the cloud have never been more numerous or less expensive.
 Our preferred hosting provider is Amazon, but we have also used Microsoft’s Azure platform.

-A Consistent Approach
+Why Work with Entrance - A Consistent Approach

 It’s important for any web portal development company to use a tried and true approach.
 In developing a portal, just as with any product development effort, we take an agile approach in which we involve users heavily and complete the most important items first until we have a minimum-viable-product.
 From there, we can collect feedback from a broader collection of users, feedback that helps to set the direction for the product going forward.